aerofs/ssmp/README.md

   - Text-based, for easy debugging
   - Interleave request/responses and server events on a single connection
-  - Simple enough that a complete and efficient client or server can be written in pretty much any programming language in a few hours
+  - Simple enough that a complete and efficient client or server can be written in pretty much any programming language within a few hours

 History